Heritage Transport Museum, Gurgaon

 The Heritage Transport Museum is India's major museum dealing with the history of human transportation.
-It is located at Tauru (Taoru) in the Gurgaon district of the state of Haryana.
+It is located at Tauru (Taoru) in the Nuh district of the state of Haryana.
 The collection focuses on the development of transport in India.
 It is situated on 3.01 acres and has 95,000 square feet of exhibition galleries.
 When it opened in 2013 it became India's largest private museum.

 Organization

 The museum is laid out in twelve collections: